codata/drum-constants/README.md

 - Capture name/definition at the Constant level (from BIPM?)
 - Refine JSON model
 - Produce other serialization for users (e.g. HTML) or in other formats/models (JSON, RDF, XML)
-- Start looking into indexing and API

 ## Pending
 - n/a

 ## Roadmap
-- Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set.
+- Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set
 - Coordinate with UCUM
 - Explore the development of Concepts to further document and refines the Constant's meaning and facilitate search/discovery
-- Considewr adding relationship of units with the 7 base defining constants
+- Consider adding relationship of units with the 7 base defining constants
 - Research how units are being used across constants.
 Which are popular?
 Where do the live in the ISO 7-dimensional space?
-- Setup search engine to support API
 - Define web service specifications (OpenAPI / Postman)
-- Implement API (e.g. WS Lambda)

 ## Findings / Progress

 ### June 2022
 - Added 2006, 2002, and 1998 values following NIST release in ASCII format
-- Initial implementation of API with UI demo
+- Initial implementation of search API with UI demo
+- Short project presentation at SciDataCon 2022

 ### November 2021
 - Update the JSON format to facilitate parsing (using arrays instead of hash)